ComposableFi/composable/docs/docs/products/cvm/specification.md

    IBCOnEthereum ->> ERC20: Mint
 ```

-Above diagram starts with fully CVM enabled flow.
+The diagram starts with a fully CVM-enabled flow.

-In the end it short cuts VM execution to standard protocol without doing SubProgram execution.
-This happens if there is incentive to do shortcut (for example, gas costs or limited CVM support on target)
-and subprogram is simple like transfer (or other build in cross chain protocol).
+In the end, it shortcuts VM execution to a standard protocol without doing SubProgram execution.
+This happens if there is an incentive to do a shortcut (for example, gas costs or limited CVM support on the target) and the subprogram is simple, like transfer (or another build in a cross-chain protocol.

-All CVM receives CVM programs, uses routing configuration (of assets and bridges, and their features)
-to dispatch programs over underlying protocols.
+All the CVM receives is CVM programs.
+It then uses routing configuration (of assets and bridges, and their features) to dispatch programs over underlying protocols.

 ### Instructions

-Spawn instructions executed concurrently.

-All other instruction executed sequentially in subprogram.
+Spawn instructions are executed concurrently.
+All other instructions are executed sequentially in a subprogram.

 ### Call

-Executes a payload which is ABI call to opaque contract within the execution context of the chain.
+This executes a payload which is an ABI call to an opaque contract within the execution context of the chain.

 The call instruction supports bindings values on the executing side of the program by specifying the `Bindings`.
 This allows us to construct a program that uses data only available on the executing side.
-Binding values are lazy filled in on target chain.
+Binding values are lazy filled in on the target chain.

-Binding value `Self` injects account in Executor into call.
+The binding value `Self` injects the account in the Executor into a call.

-Besides accessing the `Self` register, `BindingValue` allows for lazy lookups of `AssetId` conversions, by using `BindingValue::AssetId(GlobalId)`, or lazily converting `Ratio` to absolute `Balance` type.
+Besides accessing the `Self` register, `BindingValue` allows for lazy lookups of `AssetId` conversions.
+This is done by using `BindingValue::AssetId(GlobalId)`, or lazily converting `Ratio` to absolute `Balance` type.

-Bindings support byte aligned encodings (all prominent in crypto).
+Bindings support byte aligned encodings (all that are prominent in crypto).

 **Example**